NazarFogmann/Excidium-TG/excidium/README.md

   - Multi-line messages should start with `// excidium start` and use `/* Multi line message here */` for the message itself
 - Single line changes should have `// excidium` or `// excidium - reason`

-If you need to mirror a file, or function into a yog-specific file, please leave behind a comment stating where it went.
+If you need to mirror a file, or function into a excidium-specific file, please leave behind a comment stating where it went.

 ```
 // excidium start - Mirrored this function in <file> for <reason>